Last updated: June 29, 2023

 Fires and Firewood

-• Under normal conditions, fires are permitted on Redwood Creek's gravel bar.
-See current conditions to learn if there are any fire restrictions in place.
+- Under normal conditions, fires are permitted on Redwood Creek's gravel bar.
+However, check if any fire restrictions are in place.

 - Up to 50 lbs. of dead and downed wood per day per campsite may be collected from gravel bars.

 - Make a fire ring using larger rocks to help contain the fire.